Pourquoi Hermès a-t-il prospéré pendant si longtemps ?

 The difficulty in obtaining a Hermès bag enhances its aura: waiting lists, boutiques with a hushed atmosphere, and a tightly controlled network.

-Hermès has managed to break free from the handbag by developing saddlery, small leather goods, silk (scarves), perfumery, watchmaking, interior decoration, without ever diluting its DNA.
+Hermès has freed itself from the handbag by developing saddlery, small leather goods, silk (carrés), perfumery, watchmaking, interior decoration, without ever diluting its DNA.

 • Product synergies

-Each line reinforces the overall image of discreet and artisanal luxury; color codes, patterns, and materials correspond from one collection to another.
+Each line reinforces the overall image of discreet, artisanal luxury; color codes, patterns, and materials echo from one collection to the next.

 5. Vertical integration and quality control